 Supervisors should ensure that Supervisory Panels are arranged at least twice a year for full-time students and once a year for part-time students until they have submitted their thesis.
-Virtual meetings can take place via video or telephone conferencing (such as Skype) or email.
+It is standard practice for these meetings to take place in person, however, if all Supervisory Panel members agree, Panels can be held virtually video or telephone conferencing (such as Zoom.
 Virtual meetings must not breach progress monitoring requirements for students subject to immigration control.

-There is no general requirement for Distance Learning students to attend face-to-face Supervisory Panels and they may have all Supervisory Panels held via Skype if deemed more appropriate.
+There is no general requirement for Distance Learning students to attend face-to-face Supervisory Panels and they may have all Supervisory Panels held via Zoom if deemed more appropriate.
 If a department wishes to specify face-to-face Supervisory Panels or other 'on campus' activities for a Distance Learning student, then this must be done when the details of arrangements are sent to the Dean for approval under Regulation 4.5.